rbunge-nsc/code-compare/CONTRIBUTING.md

 # How to contribute:
-Each group memeber will be in charge of their topic page.
+Each group member will be in charge of their topic page.

 # Roles
 C# Page - Jerry